shihaocao/vvtol/README.md

 WOW.
 Together that really made a huge difference.
 100% cpu utilization downto 80%.
 And now it looks like my Grafana dashboard doesn't lag anymore.

 Even when re-enabling a bunch of unused channels, I still have overhead available.
 That said, when CPU Usage does go up though, thats when my grafana query time seems to suffer.

+---

+Other things I changed to get better performance out of my telemetry stack.
+I had a bunch of sleeps under error conditions in python, I dropped those down to `0.001s` so that they aren't issues.
+Secondly, this keeps biting me in the butt, but don't run hardware things in the god damn vscode terminal.
+Something about it makes it so that it has an unreliable connection to the serial port?
+Maybe this is something to do with `syscall`s, or `platformio` meddling, but the performance and reliability of `teensy_influx.py` shot through the roof when I was running teensy influx in my terminal.

+But probably most hilariously I had a sleep statement that would only pull in new data every `0.1s` This made it so that as soon as I went above `10hz` all my data started lagging very quickly.

+Anyway, things are faster and there is no lag.

+I would recommend not refreshing any faster than `1s` in Grafana, and make sure to always run things in a normal terminal!

+Also here's a link to add more refresh rates in Grafana: `https://community.grafana.com/t/how-to-change-refresh-rate-from-5s-to-1s/39008/3`